Updated: Dec 5, 2022

 Let me introduce you a celebration from Hungary on the 6th of December.

-I hope this makes you smile even today is Monday.
+I hope this makes you smile.
 Research shows that the mere act of smiling will actually make you feel happier!
 Do it early and your smile can spread the mood to other people throughout the day. :D :D

 The figure of the man giving presents in a red cloak, mitre with a crook originates from Catholic regions.
 He is Saint Nicholas, the folkish figure of the bishop of Myra.
 He is the patron saint of – among others – children and students, which is why he is considered as the model of today’s gift-giving Santa Claus.
 He had a reputation for secret gift-giving, such as putting coins in the shoes of those who left them out for him, a practice celebrated on his feast day, which falls on the 6th of December in Hungary.